balajikatakam/Stevens-Institute-of-Technology-MS-IS/Semester 2 Spring 2018/CS-513-A Knowledge Discovery and Data Mining/K Nearest Neighbour/README.md

-# This R code is for K Nearest Neighbour in R
+# K Nearest Neighbour in R